 Steven Adams learned very quickly that certain Kiwi colloquialisms just don't translate in the US.
 Like "little monkeys".

-As the Herald's digital sport editor, Cam McMillian, said, credit to Adams for realising his faux pas and apologising quickly.
+, credit to Adams for realising his faux pas and apologising quickly.
 It was clear to this American his intent was never to insult anyone, but he understood how it may have sounded that way.

 That phrase is not the only one that doesn't translate.
 The US and New Zealand are two countries divided by a common language.
 Here are some of the other phrases that may land a Kiwi in an interesting situation in the US: